-Green and purple, black and brown, stuffed or plain, olives come in many different varieties.
-June began with National Olive Day, so let's explore the olive learn more about this delicious Mediterranean treat.
+Green and purple, black and brown, stuffed or plain, olives come in a wide variety.
+Let's explore the olive and learn more about this delicious Mediterranean treat.

 What is an olive?